jolt-community

 }

-@ Wildcard Valid only on the LHS of the spec.
+Valid only on the LHS of the spec.
 This wildcard should be used when content nested within modified content needs to be modified as well.

 Let’s say we have the following input: